Natural Gas Alarm Installation Guide

 Natural gas alarms should be installed in every area of the home where a gas leak is most likely to occur or where a gas-fueled appliance is present.
 Common locations include kitchens with gas stoves or cooktops, laundry rooms with gas dryers, and furnace or utility areas where boilers and burners operate.
 Because natural gas is highly flammable and leaks can develop at appliance connections or along gas lines, early detection in these spaces is critical to home safety.

-Gas can also migrate through piping, walls, and ceilings, meaning a leak may be detected outside the room where it originates.
+Furthermore, gas can migrate through piping, walls, and ceilings, meaning a leak may be detected outside the room where it originates.
 For this reason, installing natural gas alarms in multiple rooms and on multiple levels of the home is strongly recommended.
-Homeowners may also consider placing a gas detector near bedrooms, especially when doors are closed while sleeping, to ensure alerts are heard as early as possible.
+Homeowners should also consider placing a gas detector near bedrooms to ensure alerts are heard as early as possible, especially when doors are closed during sleep.

 1. Alarm Placement & Why Distance from Appliances Matters